martyf1y/Control/README.md

 28.04.20

 Level 1
-    - Figure out how to state parent variables from child in start
+    - Put buttons in correct place based on world.
+And random
     - Stop the hand pushing when to high up the ball
     - Create bridge where axe is
     - buttons displayed and overlayed on world